-I answered a question on morality and living well for Philosophy in Action Radio on 26 June 2011.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on morality and living well on 26 June 2011.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 What makes some action or choice of ethical concern?
 In your description of this webcast, you say that you answer questions on "practical ethics and the principles of living well."
 What's the line between those categories?
 When does a person acting unwisely cross the line into immorality?
 When does a person deserve moral praise for acting wisely?
 I'd appreciate a few examples, such as career choices, family relationships, eating habits, interacting with strangers, etc.

 My Answer, In Brief: Ethics concerns the fundamental principles that ought to guide our choices and actions, but many differences in people's choices are due to optional matters of style or values or honest mistake – not immorality.

 - Duration: 19:20

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 Support Philosophy in Action